Godwin45/FraudApp/README.md

 ### AWS Deployment
 The app is deployed on Amazon Web Services (AWS) to ensure scalability, reliability, and global accessibility.
 AWS provides the foundation for robust and high-performance deployment of our app.

+## MLflow Integration

+We've integrated MLflow into our project to streamline the machine learning workflow and enhance transparency in model development and deployment.
+MLflow provides the following benefits:

+### Experiment Tracking

+With MLflow's experiment tracking, we can easily keep track of different iterations of our model.
+It records all the parameters, metrics, and artifacts associated with each run, allowing us to compare results and make data-driven decisions.

+### Model Versioning

+MLflow enables us to version our trained machine learning models.
+This versioning ensures that we can always reproduce and deploy the exact model that was used during a specific run.
+It enhances model management and collaboration among team members.

+### Reproducibility

+By using MLflow, we can recreate the exact environment used during model training.
+This ensures reproducibility, making it possible to revisit and re-run past experiments, troubleshoot issues, and fine-tune models with ease.

+### Model Serving

+MLflow allows us to deploy models as RESTful APIs or batch processing jobs with just a few lines of code.
+This feature facilitates model deployment and integration with other applications.

+### Centralized Tracking and Management

+MLflow provides a centralized interface to track experiments, models, and their associated metadata.
+It simplifies collaboration among data scientists and engineers, enhancing the overall efficiency of the project.

 ## Getting Started

 To experience the power of our Fraud Detection App, follow these simple steps: